tmathis720/Hydra/src/input_output/docs/about_input_output.md

-### Outline and Enhancements for `src/input_output` Module

 The `input_output` module currently comprises two primary components: `gmsh_parser` and `mesh_generation`.

 Together, these handle importing external mesh data and generating geometric mesh structures.

 Below is a detailed breakdown of each component, its purpose, and recommended improvements to enhance modularity, maintainability, and performance.

 ---